m7a/lo-nextcloud-docker/README.md

 :   Set this to a good randomly generated password.
 You do not normally need to
     enter it anywhere else.
 `VIRTUAL_HOST`
 :   Set this to your public domain name.
+In this article, I will use
+    `test.example.com` as an example value that you need to replace with your own domain.
 `LETSENCRYPT_EMAIL`
 :   Configure an e-mail address to register with Let's Encrypt.
 `NEXTCLOUD_ADMIN_USER`